iodepo/odis-arch/book/thematics/docs/README.md

 Documents: These include datasets, reports or other documents

-Maps: A map represented by a static file or document

 ```{seealso}
 For OIH the focus is on generic documents which can scope reports, data and other resources.
 In those cases where the resources being described are of type Dataset you may wish to review